ghorsington/COM3D2.i18nEx/README.md

 > so that you will be able to get Japanese text in places where there are no translations.
 >
 > If you want to translate other Japanese elements, it's encouraged to install [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator/).

+## Configuration

+The configuration file is located in `i18nEx/configuration.ini`.
+Each configuration option is documented inside the configuration file directly.

 ## More info